amadeu-io/graph-data-structure/README.md

 ### Description 📚

 This repo implements a directed, unweighted Graph Data Structure in TypeScript, with some methods to modify and traverse the graph.
-A JavaScript version is also provided.
+A typescript version is also provided.

 ### Resources Used 💡